VelislavKarastoychev/euriklis-sortlib/DOCUMENTATION.md

 sl.array = some_array;
 sl.filter(callback(item, index, array)); // sets the array and the indices properties.
 ```
 If the callback is not function, then an error message will be thrown.
-For the static method the array is tested, so if the parameter is not array also an error message will be thrown.
+When we use the static method the "array" property will be tested and if is not array also an error message will be thrown.

 Example: